Submarine (arcade game)

 is an electro-mechanical arcade game that was released by Namco in 1978, and was licensed to Midway for US manufacturing and distribution in September 1979.

 Gameplay

 The player uses the yellow periscope to aim at the moving submarines on the screen.
 Pressing the button on the right handle will fire a torpedo, and the goal is to shoot down all of the submarines in the fastest amount of time.
-The farther the submarine is, the more points the player will receive, with green being the closest, and red being the farthest.
+The further the submarine is, the more points the player will receive, with green being the closest, and red being the furthest.
 The game ends when the timer on the cabinet reaches zero.